openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

 #### Optimize ListObjects

 In order to implement some optimizations to the ListObjects endpoint mentioned [ListObjects RFC](https://github.com/openfga/rfcs/blob/main/20220714-listObjects-api.md), we should be able to traverse the relationship graph in reverse.
+We not only need to understand how objects are related to other objects, but also what type of objects can be related.

 #### Improve the Developer Experience